ttscoff/doing/README.md

     archive  - Move all but the most recent 5 entries to the Archive section config   - Edit the default configuration

+---

+### Troubleshooting

+#### Errors after "Successfully installed..."

+If you get errors in the terminal immediately after a message like:

+    Successfully installed doing-x.x.x
+    2 gems installed

+...it may just be documentation related.
+If running `doing` works, you can ignore them.
+If not, try running the install command again with `--no-document`:

+    $ gem install --no-document doing

+#### Command not found

+If running `doing` after a successful install gives you a "command not found" error, then your gem path isn't in your $PATH, meaning the system can't find it.
+To locate the gem and link it into your path, you can try this:

+    cd $GEM_PATH/bin
+    ln -s doing /usr/local/bin/

+Then try running `doing` and see if it works.

+#### Encoding errors

+Ruby is rife with encoding inconsistencies across platforms and versions.
+Feel free to file issues (see below).

+#### Support

+I'm not making any money on `doing`, and I don't plan to spend a lot of time fixing errors on an array of operating systems and platforms I don't even have access to.
+You'll probably have to solve some things on your own.

+That said, you can get support from other users (and occasionally me) on GitHub.
+If you run into a replicatable issue in your environment, please [post an issue](https://github.com/ttscoff/doing/issues) and include your platform, OS version, and the result of `ruby -v`, along with a copy/paste of the error message.

+Please try not to email me directly about GitHub projects.